Skip to content

 Building the Project

 For quick instructions, refer to the README.
-If you’re not a programmer but would still like to contribute CAD designs, skip to the Super SImple Contributing section.
+If you’re not a programmer but would still like to contribute, check out the Contributing CAD Models section and the Contributing Docs section.
 If you’d like more details on the build system, here you go:

 Building Documentation